TechnologyAiGroup/pufC2D2/README.md

 More will be added and available.

-Questions regarding codes, data, algorithms, please send emails to (to remain anonymous during paper review)
+Questions regarding codes, data, algorithms, please send emails to (anonymous during paper review)